 Science Stitches is a Wellcome Trust funded Proof-of-Concept Public Engagement project.

 The main goal of this project is to raise awareness for the importance of cancer prevention and screenings, as well as cancer research, bringing cancer research closer to communities in deprived areas – involving Textile’s pupils.
 This will be achieved by using fashion as an efficient way of communicating science.

 Creating awareness for cancer screenings and cancer prevention is a pressing need, especially in deprived areas, where screening attendance is lower, and cancer incidence is higher.
 By engaging initially with young pupils, we aim to raise awareness from an early age and help to bring these discussions into their home.
 As people in deprived areas are more likely consumers of fast-fashion, we also want to generate awareness for the need for sustainable fashion and more sustainable practices.
 We wanted to convey these messages using a media that wouldn’t be considered inaccessible or intellectual, thus creating a barrier for the knowledge transfer.
 So, by using fashion, and allowing the pupils to create everyday items of clothing, we aim at making knowledge and art feel more accessible.

-During this project, the pupils will interact with various early-career researchers, working in various fields of cancer research at Cardiff University.
-This has included lab-tours, where the pupils learned more about cancer research, visit labs and even perform experiments.
+During this project, the pupils will interact with various early-career researchers, working in a range of fields of cancer research at Cardiff University.
+This has included lab tours, where the pupils learned more about cancer research, visit labs and even perform experiments.

 After the lab tour, pupils started researching textiles’ techniques, in order to recreate some of the science they had seen.
 Their final garments will be inspired by a cancer research project.
 During this time, pupils had a talk by textile artist Claire Cawte, on sustainable fashion.
 During this workshop, they also learned more about the artist, her techniques, and how to use natural fibres and dyes.

-Due to the COVID-19 pandemic, the project was redesigned to focus on targeting years 1/2 medical undergraduate students, at Cardiff University.
+Due to the COVID-19 pandemic, the project branched out to focus on targeting years 1-2 medical undergraduate students, at Cardiff University.
 The project brings early-career cancer researchers together with undergraduate students, through embroidery and creativity.